matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 ## Entering Insert Mode
 1. `o` and `O` open a new line below and above the current line, respectively
 1. `a` inserts after the current character, `i` inserts before it.
 1. `A` will insert at the end of the line. `I` inserts at the start of it.
-Whaaaaa
 1. `c` can be used to "change" chunks of text.
 EX: `ci"` will change things between the next two quotations, or `cf:` will change from the cursor to the next colon.
 1. `r` can be used to replace a single character.
 1. `s` is similar to `r`.
 It deletes the current character and puts you into insert mode.